-Chief Human Resources Officers believe high-potential employees are 91 percent more valuable to their organizations than average employees, so it is no surprise their main concern is retaining them.
+Chief Human Resources Officers believe that high-potential employees are 91 percent more valuable to their organizations than average employees, so it is no surprise that HR's main concern is retaining them.

-Organizations have different ways of measuring this expectation, but typically it’s based on the employee’s manager, through performance review or direct nomination.
-Once identified, firms provide HIPOs more development, opportunity, and reward to keep them engaged.
+Organizations have different ways of measuring this expectation, but typically the designation is determined by the employee’s manager, either through performance review or direct nomination.
+Once identified, companies will provide HIPOs with more development, opportunity, and reward to keep them engaged.

 Performance itself is difficult to measure, so predicting performance at a higher level is nearly impossible.
 A survey of 134 companies found that a manager's ability to accurately identify high potentials was about 50/50, like flipping a coin.

 Furthermore, managers often select people like them, which is an obstacle for diversity and innovation.
-A former Coca-Cola director, for instance, observed their high-potential employees seemed to all be Type A, competing for power.
+A former Coca-Cola director, for instance, observed that the company's high-potential employees seemed to all be Type A, competing for power.

-Focusing too much on a minority of employees neglects and disengages the majority of employees, who may infer less is required and less is possible for them.
+Focusing too much on a minority of employees neglects and disengages the majority of employees, who may infer that less is required of them and less is possible for them.

-It can even set up a sense of entitlement among those identified where they expect to accelerate through promotions before they’re ready and might turn actively disengaged if they lose the distinction in following years.
+It can even set up a sense of entitlement among those identified as HIPOs, leading them to expect to accelerate through promotions before they’re ready and even become actively disengaged if they lose the distinction in following years.